Reasons Why You’re not Losing Weight | How to Lose Weight Fast

 In other words, your body is doing what it is supposed to do, but it is meant to stop once the stressor is dealt with, or has gone.

-The problem is, that in chronic stress, the stressor doesn’t leave; it continuously activates the stress response.
+The problem is, that in chronic stress, the stressor doesn’t dissipate; as long as it remains present, it continuously activates the stress response.

 And because our bodies have not yet evolved to know the difference between the stress of being chased by a tiger, and the stress of a work deadline, our body reacts the same to both types of stress.